nzilbb/jsendpraat/nzilbb/jsendpraat/firefox/README.md

 This directory contains code and resources for the Firefox extension.

+*NB* *This Firefox exension code is now deprecated.* Firefox supports WebExtensions, so the Chrome extension can be used for Firefox too.

 During the build process, cross-browser code/resource are copied/merged here from ../extension